-- (a) Disconnect the 1011-type handset from the "A" unit and turn the "A" unit switch to the CALL position. - (b) Connect the 1011-type handset to the TEL jack on the "B" unit. - (c) Turn the "B" unit switch to the CALL position and wait for dial tone. - (d) Dial the second number in the CALLED NUMBER column. - (e) When audible ring tone is heard and the "A" unit red lamp is flashing, turn both the "A" and the "B" unit switches to the MEAS-L position. - (f) Using the technique described in 5.05, determine the steady peak values for the long and short loop conditions.
-Record this data on Form E-5969 in columns D, E, F, and G. - (g) Turn both the "A" and "B" unit switches to the DISC position. - (h) Remove both line-connecting cords from the jumper terminals. - (i) Replace both pairs of heat coils.

-(j) Select two more service orders and repeat the test procedure.
+- 5.08 Proceed as follows with the second test call. - (a) Disconnect the 1011-type handset from the "A" unit and turn the "A" unit switch to the CALL position. - (b) Connect the 1011-type handset to the TEL jack on the "B" unit. - (c) Turn the "B" unit switch to the CALL position and wait for dial tone. - (d) Dial the second number in the CALLED NUMBER column. - (e) When audible ring tone is heard and the "A" unit red lamp is flashing, turn both the "A" and the "B" unit switches to the MEAS-L position. - (f) Using the technique described in 5.07, determine the steady and peak values for the long and short loop conditions.
+Record this data on Form E-5969 in columns D, E, F, and G. - (g) Turn both the "A" and "B" unit switches to the DISC position. - (h) Remove both line-connecting cords from the jumper or LEN terminals. - (i) Replace both pairs of heat coils if current service orders were used. - (j) Select two more service orders and repeat the test procedure.
 Continue in this manner until the required number of test calls has been made.